Last modified: January 16, 2021

 | Stop |

-On the other hand, a program is a concrete, language-dependent implementation of an algorithm.
-It follows the syntax rules of a particular programming language.
-For instance, the above algorithm can be implemented in Python as:
+In contrast, a program is a concrete implementation of an algorithm.
+It is language-dependent and adheres to the specific syntax and rules of a programming language.
+For example, the above algorithm can be implemented in Python as:

 num1 = int(input("Enter first number: "))